Dear Kindergarten Teacher,

 I bet he would have been a lot like I was in school.
 A smart boy who would ask a lot of questions, but I also think he’d have been a lot more quiet than I was because he’d have his daddy’s scientific brain constantly formulating new questions in his head.

 I would have LOVED to be your room mom!
-I would have worked with small groups and rearranged your bookshelves and graded papers and planned the best classroom parties you’ve ever seen!
-I’d waited so long to have him, I was unbelievably excited to be an involved PTA mom!
+I would have worked with small groups and rearranged your bookshelves and graded papers and planned the best classroom parties you’ve ever seen.

 But, you’d also probably need to give me lots of tissues that first day (and maybe several more thereafter) because even though I knew he was ready for Kindergarten, and he wanted to go, I wouldn’t be ready.